monocollection/monocollection/en/works/concept.md

   - casa1603-1110.jpg
   - casa1603-0095.jpg
   - casa1603-0114.jpg
+  - w-dyk04882.jpg
 ---

-The patterns collected in MONO COLLECTION are categorized within Chang Eungbok’s design concept according to three broad themes: ‘Mountain-Water,’ ‘Peach Blossom Dream,’ and ‘Daam.’
+The patterns collected in MONO COLLECTION are categorized within Chang Eungbok’s design concept according to four broad themes: ‘Mountain-Water,’ ‘Peach Blossom Dream’, ‘Daam’ and ‘The Guardian’.
 Together, they represent a wide variety of visual, sensual, and emotional experiences, that are linked by Chang’s abiding interest in Korean culture and her desire to create a genuinely contemporary design style.
 <br><br>